MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$concatarrays.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 The `$concatArrays` operator is used to combine multiple arrays into a single array.
-This operator is particularly useful when you need to merge arrays from different documents or fields in a document.
+This operator is useful when you need to merge arrays from different documents or fields in a document.

 ## Syntax